BrokenSt0rm/openweather-proxy-rs/README.md

 # OpenWeather Proxy

 OpenWeather Proxy is a simple project written in Rust to proxy the requests that goes from your app to OpenWeather.
+Note that this has a very specific use for [Pock](https://github.com/pock/pock) and its [Weather Widget](https://github.com/pock/weather-widget).
+There is also a full route currently not binded in Actix, that reflects the OpenWeather response.

 ## Installation